Utah Program on Collaboration

 Dialogues on Collaboration

-The second Dialogue on Collaboration was held on December 7, 2016, 1-5 pm, at the S.J.
-Quinney College of Law.
-Topic: “Working with tribes: What can collaboration bring to the table?”
-Related readings:
+- December 7, 2016: “Working with tribes: What can collaboration bring to the table?”

-The EDR Program anticipates hosting two Dialogues on Collaboration in 2017.
-Please contact Angela Turnbow if you would like to receive information about future Dialogues.
+Please contact us at firstname.lastname@example.org if you would like to receive information about future Dialogues.

 Short Course on Effective Natural Resources Collaboration

-The EDR Program hosts the six-session Short Course on Effective Natural Resources Collaboration, which teaches mid- and upper-level professionals and other individuals working on ENR issues in Utah the “art and science” of collaborative problem-solving through lectures, case studies, peer-to-peer sharing, discussion, and simulation exercises.
+The EDR Program teaches an annual six-session Short Course on Effective Natural Resources Collaboration.
+The course teaches mid- and upper-level professionals and other individuals working on ENR issues in Utah the “art and science” of collaborative problem-solving through lectures, case studies, peer-to-peer sharing, discussion, and simulation exercises.
 Participants put the concepts and skills learned through the course into action in a real-life setting through designing and implementing an ENR collaboration Capstone Project.

 Short Course participants acquire: